stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 ## Technology Decisions

-This tooling uses a wrapper to interact with Terraform and OpenTofu.
+This tooling uses a wrapper to interact with OpenTofu and Terraform.
 A wrapper is a tool that generates commands and sends them to the executable for you.
 This is a common idea, and wrappers have been written with a variety of technologies and programming languages.

 The wrapper itself is a single [Task](https://www.stuartellis.name/articles/task-runner/) file.
 Task is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
 Each Taskfile is a YAML document that defines templates for the commands.
 Task uses a versioned and published schema so that we can [validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
 If necessary, we can replace Task with any other tool that generates the same commands.

 Each task in the Taskfile uses standard UNIX commands, and they do not include any code in a programming language, such as Python or Go.
-Since the UNIX commands and the command-line interfaces of [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) are stable, the tasks are not tied to particular versions of these tools, and they do not need updates as new versions are released.
+Since the UNIX commands and the command-line interfaces of [OpenTofu](https://opentofu.org/) and [Terraform](https://www.terraform.io/) are stable, the tasks are not tied to particular versions of these tools, and they do not need updates as new versions are released.

 The tooling is built as a [Copier](https://copier.readthedocs.io/en/stable/) template that includes the Task file.
 Copier enables us to create new projects from the template, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.
 Copier uses Git and tracks releases by tags, so that templates can be distributed through any code hosting service.

 I have avoided requiring extra configuration as much as possible.
 The tooling uses the files and directories in the project, so that you do not need to maintain a separate set of configuration.
 There are [small configuration files](#contexts---configuration-profiles) alongside the TF variables files, since they are needed to handle the settings for TF remote state and allow us to define named environments as simple attributes.
 These files are JSON documents, since JSON is the most standard and universally supported format for structured data.
 Task itself has built-in support for parsing JSON.

 These decisions mean that the tooling will run on any UNIX-based system, including restricted environments like continuous integration runners and Alpine Linux containers.
 The wrapper works with any UNIX shell, using Task.
-We can install Terraform or OpenTofu through any method that we prefer, although [I usually recommend tenv](#working-with-tf-versions).
+We can install OpenTofu or Terraform through any method that we prefer, although [I usually recommend tenv](#working-with-tf-versions).
 We only need Python and Copier when we create and update projects.

 ## How It Works